CodeFalcon363/ATM_recon/README.md

 # ATM GL and FEP Reconciliation System

-A high-performance PHP web application that reconciles ATM General Ledger (GL) and Front-End Processor (FEP) files to identify matched transactions, discrepancies, and reversed duplicates across multi-cycle operational periods.
+A PHP web application that reconciles ATM General Ledger (GL) and Front-End Processor (FEP) Excel exports to identify matched transactions, discrepancies, and reversed duplicates across multi-cycle operational periods.

-**Supports:** CSV and Excel (.xlsx) formats with automatic detection **Performance:** Up to 40x faster with CSV format **Last Updated:** 2025-11-04
+**Last Updated:** 2025-11-03

 ## What This System Does